 Upon information and belief Hans and R.C.
 Burdick created the 2017 R.C.
 Burdick Surveys at the behest of Mr. Carranante to further Mr. Carranante’s improper attempt to pressure 637 Arnold and support 641 Arnold’s claims in the Action.

 Upon information and belief, Hans and Burdick published the 2017 R.C.
-Burdick surveys knowing that they conflicted with the 2014 R.C.
-Burdick Survey and were in fact false.
+Burdick Surveys knowing that they conflicted with the 2014 R.C.
+Burdick Survey and knowing they would be used for purposes of this Action when they were in fact false.

 Upon information and belief, Hans and Burdick published the 2017 R.C.
 Burdick Surveys in bad faith, intentionally and without justification or excuse.

 The publication of the 2017 R.C.
-Burdick surveys has caused 637 Arnold to be damaged.
+Burdick Surveys has caused 637 Arnold to be damaged.

 WHEREFORE, third-party plaintiffs, 637 Arnold, LLC and Scott Dolan, demand the entry of a judgment against the defendants Stanley Hans and R.C.
 Burdick, as follows: